zenml-io/zenml/README.md

 code, ZenML enables developers across your organization to collaborate more effectively as they develop to production.

--💼ZenML gives data scientists the freedom to fully focus on modeling and experimentation while writing code that is production-ready from the get-go.
+-💼 ZenML gives data scientists the freedom to fully focus on modeling and experimentation while writing code that is production-ready from the get-go.

 - 👨‍💻 ZenML empowers ML engineers to take ownership of the entire ML lifecycle end-to-end.
 Adopting ZenML means fewer handover points and more visibility on what is happening in your organization.

--🛫ZenML enables MLOps infrastructure experts to define, deploy, and manage sophisticated production environments that are easy to share with colleagues.
+-🛫 ZenML enables MLOps infrastructure experts to define, deploy, and manage sophisticated production environments that are easy to share with colleagues.

 ![The long journey from experimentation to production.](docs/book/.gitbook/assets/intro-zenml-overview.png)